 Are you looking into getting a credit card?
 If you’ve never had one before, it can seem like a totally foreign world trying to understand the different card options and their benefits.
 As you’re learning about various cards and card companies, be sure you know about the credit card tier system.
+Check out our infographic below to get started.

 This system has five tiers, and your credit card history and credit score will determine which tiers are accessible to you.
 We’ll start from the beginning and explain what a tier one credit card is.